hltcoe/concrete-python/README.rst

 Development
 -----------

-Please see ``CONTRIBUTING.rst`` for information about contributing to Concrete-Python.
+Please see ``CONTRIBUTING.rst`` in the source repository for information about contributing to concrete-python.

-Contributors to Concrete-Python are listed in ``AUTHORS``.
+Contributors to concrete-python are listed in ``AUTHORS``.
 Please contact us if there is an error in this list.